ShamylZakariya/Platformer/NOTES.md

 TODO:

-IMGUI:
-    start with displaying camera pos, etc
+    keyboard is wonky - doesn't work well with, e.g., left and right keys simultaneously

 CAMERA:
     Switch to ortho projection.
-First pass didn't go well.
-I think the camera controller needs to be cleaned up first - it should:
+    - can improve "zoom" functionality by scaling viewport instead of pulling back on z.

 SPRITES:
     - Needs triangular sprites to make slopes.
 Can make SpriteDesc::triangle